Chaplains are employed by the Trust to provide confidential support and pastoral care to patients, carers and staff.

-We are also able to call on the services of representatives of other faiths and we are supported in our work by trained volunteers, who spend time on the wards visiting patients, and providing wheelchair lifts to those who wish to attend our Sunday service
+We are also able to call on the services of representatives of other faiths and we are supported in our work by trained volunteers who often spend time on the wards visiting patients.

 Our team can be identified by official badges and, like all hospital staff, we are bound by strict confidentiality rules.